 Hudson River Valley Greenway

-The Greenway program is committed to the preservation, enhancement, and development of the world-renowned scenic, natural, historic, cultural and recreational resources of the Hudson River Valley while supporting programs consistent with economic development goals and the tradition of municipal home rule.
+The Hudson River Valley Greenway was established by New York State through the Greenway Act of 1991.
+Since then, the Greenway has been committed to the preservation, enhancement, and development of the world-renowned scenic, natural, historic, cultural and recreational resources of the Hudson River Valley while supporting projects consistent with economic development goals and the tradition of the municipal home rule.

 The Greenway area includes all of the municipalities within these counties: Albany, Columbia, Dutchess, Orange, Putnam, Rensselaer, Rockland, Saratoga, Ulster, Washington, Westchester, municipalities in Greene County outside of the Catskill Park; and those portions of New York and Bronx counties adjacent to the Hudson River and within the city’s local waterfront revitalization program.